Enjoy fresh, local Dominica food during your stay at Calibishie Cove

 Grocery shopping in Dominica

-There are two grocery stores in town: Alford’s and Coral Reef.
+There are two grocery stores in the village: A&A Low Price Center (Alford & Allie) and Coral Reef (Gus).
 You will usually find fresh locally-made breads and desserts, and local fruit there, in addition to staples.
 Coral Reef has a lovely bar out back as well.
 Look for roadside and walking vendors selling just-picked peppers, carrots, tomatoes, spinach, and fruit.

 Keep a special watch for Faustin selling fruit at the far end of town, near Glenda’s Atlantic View restaurant (see below), as he offers delicious ripe fruit at a very low price.
 Let him know Calibishie Cove sent you!

-If you would like fresh fish or lobster to cook in your suite’s kitchen, please let Hazel know in advance and she can likely source it for you.
+If you would like fresh fish or lobster to cook in your suite’s kitchen, please let Front Desk know in advance and we can likely source it for you.

 Planning a stay of more than a few days, and cooking meals in your suite?
 Your best bet is to head into the capital, Roseau, or to Portsmouth, to stock up on a more extensive selection of groceries at Whitchurch/IGA or Brizee’s and hit the wonderful produce market.
 Portsmouth also has a produce market early Saturday morning.